turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 ```

 Now _that's_ a user farm.
 We're getting closer to being able to load test
-our application more scalably.
+our application more scalable.

-### Step 8 -- Headless Browsing
+### Step 8: Headless Browsing

 This swarm of Firefox windows is starting to get a little old,
 and additionally my CPU is approaching meltdown temperature.